NetSurf: Ports

 A native BeOS/Haiku port has been developed.
 Since the GTK version was built for AmigaOS, using Cygnix which provides an X11 environment, a native AmigaOS port has also been developed.
 In January 2009, NetSurf was made available on MorphOS, an operating system that is API-compatible with AmigaOS.
 A Windows port is also available for download.

 A framebuffer port was created in September 2008.
 Unlike the other ports, it does not use any GUI toolkit, but instead renders its own mouse pointer, scrollbars and other widgets.
 The framebuffer frontend has been used to create a web kiosk on embedded systems.

 The Plan 9 port is also based on it.

 In January 2010, the NetSurf Developers announced the release of what they expected at the time to be the last release for RISC OS.
 Lead developer John-Mark Bell said at the time "Realistically, the people qualified to maintain the RISC OS port are up to their necks in other stuff."
 Subsequently, Steve Fryatt volunteered himself as maintainer.

 January 2011 saw the announcement of a Mac OS X port.
 A port to Atari 16-bit and 32-bit computers was also started in January 2011.

 An unofficial Nintendo 3DS port of NetSurf has been developed that includes TLS 1.2 support.

-Forks

-visurf

-visurf is a fork of NetSurf led by Drew DeVault.
-It has vi-inspired key bindings and Wayland-only UI.